stefmldk/CCCONIPHER/README.md

 ## CONIPHER mutation clustering and phylogenetic tree building R package
 This is a fork of the official CONIPHER repository that can be found at [https://github.com/McGranahanLab/CONIPHER](https://github.com/McGranahanLab/CONIPHER).
 The only changes that has been made to this version is the ability to define custom cluster colors in the initial function call.

-For details on how to run mutation clustering and phylogenetic tree builing consecutively with one wrapper script from the command line, please refer to the github repository [CONIPHER-wrapper](https://github.com/McGranahanLab/CONIPHER-wrapper).
-For full details of all the inputs into CONIPHER clustering and tree building, refer to our protocol (https://doi.org/10.1038/s41596-023-00913-9).

 ### Software
 The current implementation of CONIPHER is written in `R>=3.6.1` and is distributed as an R package.